Gyanranjan-ojha/api-gateway-rate-limiting-caching/README.md

 ## Features

-**API Gateway:** Built with NGINX to route, balance, and secure incoming API requests.
+**API Gateway:** Built for route, balance, and secure incoming API requests.

 **Authentication:** Secure API endpoints using JSON Web Tokens (JWT) for authentication.

 **Rate Limiting:** Implement rate limiting using Redis to control the number of requests per client.

 **Caching:** Cache API responses in Redis to reduce backend load and improve response times.

-**Load Balancing:** Distribute incoming traffic across multiple application instances using NGINX.

 **Logging:** Log critical errors and events using Python's logging module for effective monitoring.